This is a nice example of a classic echo box from the 70's...

 This unit would make an excellent restoration project.
 Serviced by Dan Whitlock-Jones (prominent Liverpool based amp tech), the power filter caps were changed with the originals included with the unit.
 Thankfully none of the components in the preamp were changed so the revered tone has been retained.

 In past life, the unit was converted to run on 8-track tapes which is the reasoning behind the hole in the back.
-The machine has now been returned to its original configuration though sadly no cartridge is included with the sale of the unit.
+The machine has now been returned to its original configuration with a new tape cartridge supplied by Analogman fitted.

 This is a fantastic opportunity to get your hands on this highly regarded unit at a reasonable price.